unosec/project/CodeAnalysisforSSE_Assignment5.md

 ### Reflections

-_What challenges did we expect before starting code review?_:
+_What challenges did we expect before starting code review?_
 - With a very large, mature program, what vulnerabilities will we actually find?
 And how much work will it be to understand the issues found?
 As stated in [Secure Programming with Static Analysis](https://learning.oreilly.com/library/view/secure-programming-with/9780321424778/ch02.html), "After a project has begun, revisiting code purely to make adjustments to reduce output from the style checker will realize only a marginal benefit and at the cost of great inconvenience."
 - Challenges regarding the inexperience of using PHP code review tooking and analyzing the results.
 With 425,000 lines of code, a manual code review will not be possible with our time constraints.
 Therefore, we will need to utilize automated tooling to improve our efficiency.
 - Challenges regarding the third-party applications and what vulnerabilities they may add to the Nextcloud platform itself.
 How can these vulnerabilities be remediated or isolated even when the developers are unwilling to fix them?

-_How did our code review strategy attempt to address the anticipated challenges?_:
+_How did our code review strategy attempt to address the anticipated challenges?_
 The strategy was to break the code into portions that could be reviewed by multiple people.
 The three apps were also reviewed separately.

 By reviewing the scanning results, we could sort the findings by using CWE tags.
 This helped narrow down the important issues that were found by the scanning tool.
+---
 cosmicspork installed and ran the scans for SonarQube and ZAP in his docker containers.
 He then shared the link so that the group could analyze the results.
 Jim created the markdown file for this assignment, performed the manual code review of the critical portions of the code, analyzed the automated scan findings from the Calendar plug-in, installed a docker container and SonarQube to create the instructions found in Appendix A.
 Dillon analyzed the automated scan findings from the Server code.
 Talbot analyzed the automated scan findings from the Talk plug-in.
-Larissa analyzed the automated scan findings from the Mail plug-in.
+Larissa analyzed the automated scan findings from the Mail plug-in and reported the vulnerability to Nextcloud.
 All contributed to the "Summary of Key Findings" and "Reflections" sections of the assignment.

 Thankfully, we ran into no issues during this assignment as our plan-of-attack executed smoothly.
 We will be conducting one last Zoom meeting to discuss our plans for the Presentation assignment, as well as continuing to discuss any questions through our Discord channel.